 Matthias Lange, the new executive director of the International Cocoa Initiative (ICI) as of November, stressed the importance of scaling-up effective human rights due diligence and social traceability systems and to ensure better alignment and integration between private and public systems and stronger coordination led by cocoa producing countries.
-Addressing the root causes of child labor as a complementary and mutually reinforcing objective, he said, requires a joint effort by producer and consumer countries which will require far more resources than has been the case to date.
+Addressing the root causes of child labour as a complementary and mutually reinforcing objective, he said, requires a joint effort by producer and consumer countries which will require far more resources than has been the case to date.
 "Multistakeholder initiatives such as the EU Cocoa Talks, ICI or GISCO make important contributions to raising the common bar," he concluded.

 The subsequent panel created space for discussion.
 The focus was on the question of which of the demands presented could be implemented as a matter of priority and who is responsible for what.
-Part of the panel were Sebastian Lesch (Head of Division at BMZ), Julia Christian (Campaigner at Fern), Aldo Cristiano (President of CAOBISCO) and Zoé Druilhe (European Commission DG INTPA).